rmondev/Android-Multi-App/README.md

 # Android Multi App

-A multi-feature Android application that showcases various functionalities.
+A multi-feature Android application that showcases various functionalities such as Camera, Phone and Messaging intents.
 This project has been extracted from a larger Android development repository for focused development, easier management, and portfolio showcasing.

 ## Features